hisco/config-process/README.md

 It plays nicely with any deployment mechanisem (docker , k8s , env vars , etc.. ), details in motivation section.

 #Features
-`process-config` comes with a basic implementation of configuration manager.
+`config-process` comes with a basic implementation of configuration manager.
 The configuration manager asynchronously loads plugins, each plugin uses different methods of configuration loading.

 This configuration manager: